Gur01/traders/README.md

-# This is a test project for traders was was bootstrapped with Create React App.
+# This is a test project for traders was bootstrapped with Create React App.

 ## Deployed on netlify https://admirable-gnome-45f55d.netlify.app/